 The purpose of homework is to develop effective study habits.
-It is also used to reinforce concepts that have been taught or to work on projects that have been assigned.
-If a child does not understand his/her assignment after trying to do it at home, please send a note to the instructor indicating the problem.
+It is also used to reinforce concepts taught or to work on assigned projects.
+If a scholar does not understand his/her assignment after trying to do it at home, please send a note or email to the instructor indicating the problem.

-The school requires scholars to purchase an assignment planner.
-It can assist your child in keeping track of the homework.
+The school requires scholars to purchase an assignment agenda/planner from the school.
+It can assist your scholar in keeping track of the homework.
 Assignments must be completed on time and be properly written.
-The only acceptable excuse for incomplete homework is the scholar's illness or a written note stating an emergency, which prevented homework from being done.
-If a scholar fails to bring in homework, he/she should complete it for the following day.
+The only acceptable excuse for incomplete homework is the scholar's verified illness.
+If a scholar fails to bring in homework, he/she should complete it for the following day, or as the instructors permit.
+Instructors only have to accept excused absences for full credit.
+Any unexcused absences are up to the discretion of the instructor.
 Instructors keep daily records of homework assignments, which are used in determining quarterly grades.
 Always complete work, even if it is late.